slawekradzyminski/awesome-testing.com/_posts/2025-07-27-ai-tooling-for-developers-landscape.md

 Of course this classification is not perfect and there are tools which can be classified in multiple groups.
 For example `Cursor` is both an AI-powered IDE and aims to become a strong competitor in autonomous agents space.

+> Please note that my Pros and Trade-offs sections are not exhaustive and are based on my personal experience and observations.
+Additionally, it can already be outdated by the time you read this.
+Please treat them more as a starting point for your own evaluation.

 ## AI tools for developers

 ### Project starters / boot-strappers